 The bottom line

 Nature's Recipe Grain-Free Chicken, Sweet Potato & Pumpkin earns a B grade (77/100) from KibbleIQ.
-The double chicken protein, nutritious carb sources, and dual omega-3 system make it a genuinely good mid-tier formula.
-The short ingredient list and lack of chelated minerals or probiotics are the main things holding it back.
+The double chicken protein and sweet-potato-led carb base make it a genuinely good mid-tier formula.
+The short ingredient list, lack of chelated minerals or probiotics, and the 2026-reformulated legume profile (garbanzo beans #6, peas #7) are the main things holding it back.
 If you want clean, straightforward nutrition without a lot of filler or a premium price tag, Nature's Recipe delivers exactly that — no more, no less.
 Shop on Amazon →